 Over the years, representatives from more than 48 countries attracted to the CCC concept have contacted or visited the CCC seeking to address needs of youth employment and environmental protection.
 From these contacts, several international exchanges have developed.

-The CCC’s first international exchange began with the Canadian Katimavik program in 1983, and have been followed by exchanges with Great Britain, Australia, the former Soviet Union, and Mexico.
-In 2016, he CCC helped the U.S. Forest Service establish a conservation corps in Honduras with future plans on an exchange.
+The CCC’s first international exchange began with the Canadian Katimavik program in 1983, and has since been followed by exchanges with Great Britain, Australia, the former Soviet Union, and Mexico.
+In 2016, the CCC helped the U.S. Forest Service establish a conservation corps in Honduras with future plans to conduct an exchange.
 Upcoming exchanges with Canada are in the works, which would allow Corpsmembers to go to Banff to work within one of Canada’s National Parks.

 While participating in an exchange, Corpsmembers earn their regular wages and pay their own transportation costs.
 Each host country provides food, lodging, and other operational expenses.

 Australian Work Exchange Program